manhld7/microservices-aws-kubernetes-project-starter/README.md

 #### Configure a Database and run on AWS EKS
 1. You must connect to AWS from your local machine via AWS Access Key ID, AWS Secret Access Key, and AWS Session Token.

-2. Create EKS cluster and Node group.
+2. Create EKS Cluster and Node group.
 The Instance type of the Node group must match the CodeBuild environment image as mentioned above.
 Set up a Postgres database using a Helm Chart.

+* Note that we must create role contains `AmazonEKSClusterPolicy` policy for EKS Cluster and a role contains four policies: `AmazonEKSWorkerNodePolicy`, `AmazonEC2ContainerRegistryReadOnly`, `AmazonEKS_CNI_Policy`, `AmazonEMRReadOnlyAccessPolicy_v2` for AWS Node Group.

 3. Use `aws eks update-kubeconfig --name <EKS_CLUSTER_NAME>` before running the below command.
 This command will connect local Kubernet to AWS EKS cluster. `EKS_CLUSTER_NAME` is the cluster name was created before.